 The school offers after school sports programs for both boys and girls in fifth through eighth grades.
 In order to participate in sports and other after school activities, a student must be passing every class with a grade of "C" or better.
 A student is ineligible to participate in an after school activity if they accumulate 5 or more absences and/or 10 or more late arrivals/early departures in a quarter.
-Students who Students should be picked up promptly at the scheduled end time of the activity.
-All student athletes must have a current physical and clearance to participate in sports.
+Students should be picked up promptly at the scheduled end time of the activity.
+All student athletes must pay a fee and have a current physical with physician's clearance to participate in sports.